Salllym/Covid-19-Visualization-Dashboard/README.md

 2. The converted data was used to pull in the data for the visualization.

 ### Import and Visualize the Data
-1. A choropleth map using leaflet plots all of the states from the data set based on their longitude and latitude.
+1. A choropleth map using leaflet plots all of the states from the data set based on their longitude and latitude
 2. Popups that provide Covid-19 information were included when the user hovers their mouse over a state
+3. Map control feature for users to select which view they want to see on the maps
-3. A legend was created to provide context for the map data
+4. A legend was created to provide context for the map data

 ![map](Images/maps.PNG)